 Yahoo Finance offers the My Portfolios tracker that works great for watch lists.
 I used it for years before switching to Morningstar.
 It lets you create multiple watch lists and set up custom views from over 90 metrics.
 It even has basic email alerts for big price changes.
 The one standout is the notes section you can add that lets you jot down important information you come across.
 While it’s not as robust as the Morningstar watch list, it’s a good alternative.

 Check Your Broker

-I’ve used several free watch lists over the years including one from my broker of choice TD Ameritrade.
-Like any top online broker, it offers a number of great research tools for account holders.
+I’ve used several free watch lists over the years including one from my broker – TD Ameritrade.
+Like other top online broker, it offers a number of great research tools for account holders.
 The watch list is just one.
 If Morningstar and Yahoo don’t make the cut, your current broker might be all you need.